Are you hoping to take your blog to the next level? Well, there are several strategies that make the top marketing blogs in the industry successful.

 If you are successful in providing quality information, more and more comments will show up on your blog.
 You can either ignore these or you can get involved.

-11. Social Media Examiner – Varied Content within a Niche
+9. Social Media Examiner – Success Focus: Varied Content within a Niche

 There’s only so much you can say about a particular subject, right?
 Well, Social Media Examiner proves this theory wrong.

 By taking a broad approach to your niche, but without losing focus, there is always more to be said.
-Things change, new trends come about, news happens and so on.
+Things change, new trends arise, news happens, and so forth.

 Broaden your scope to keep your content calendar full and to avoid boring your audience.